navishwadhwa/navishwadhwa.github.io/news/_posts/2020-07-30-navish-gets-k99.md

 category: news
 tags: [grants]
 ---
-I got a K99/R00 award from NIGMS.
-This award will provide two years of funding for my postdoctoral research and three years of research funding for my future labaratory.
+I received the K99/R00 award from NIGMS.
+This award will provide me with two years of funding for postdoctoral research and three years of funding for my future laboratory.
 Thank you, NIH!